 Guidelines towards acceptable and forbidden content, data handling, citizen engagement, and even tone are a few best practice examples organizations can implement to keep their team compliant.

-In recent years, government bodies and their employees have had to respond to dramatic shifts in public expectations to political and government discourse.
+In recent years, government bodies and their employees have responded to dramatic shifts in public expectations of political and government discourse.

-Innovative policy makers and their staff are quickly adapting by creating highly engaging social content to rally follower support—while also remaining fully compliant and secure.
-For any government body wanting to capture and maintain public sentiment and engagement, embracing the new era of social media discourse is critical.
+Innovative policymakers and their staff are quickly adapting by creating highly engaging social content to rally follower support, while also remaining fully compliant and secure.
+For any government body wanting to capture and maintain public sentiment and engagement, embracing the new era of social media discourse is crucial to success.

-Better inform and engage with citizens on social media using Hootsuite.
-From one dashboard, you can schedule and publish to all major social networks, plus measure public sentiment around programs and policies with real-time social media listening and analytics.
-Try it free today.
+Inform and engage on social media with Hootsuite.
+From a single dashboard, you can schedule and publish content to every network, monitor relevant conversations, and measure public sentiment around programs and policies with real-time social listening and analytics.
+See it in action.